 What if I don't know what language my debtor speaks?

 A local agency identifies this within the first day through the debtor's company registration, the names on the trade licence, industry context, and initial contact.
-It's one of the first things they determine because it directly shapes the collection strategy.
-You don't need to know — they figure it out.

 Does multilingual capability actually affect recovery rates?